adaptivehealthintelligence/statTemplates/inst/extdata/_extensions/review-request-notif/review-request-template.md

 - **Revised Draft** – Incorporating feedback; may require additional review.
 - **Released** – Approved and stored as a final version.

-## **Review Scope**
+## **Review Scope and Instructions**
-[Provide a brief description of what should be reviewed, e.g., statistical methodology, consistency with protocol, completeness, coding best practices, data integrity checks, etc.]
+[Provide a description of what should be reviewed, e.g., statistical methodology, consistency with protocol, completeness, coding best practices, data integrity checks, etc.]

 ## **Location of the Document**
 **File Path/URL:** [Insert file location or link to repository] **Version Control:** [Specify if versioning is tracked via SharePoint, GitHub, or manual versioning]
 ## **Review Meeting**
 - **Is a Review Meeting Required?** [Yes/No]
 - **Meeting Date & Time (if applicable):** [YYYY-MM-DD HH:MM Timezone]